The Mythological Origins of the Olympics Part I

 It may seem strange to us to note that the Olympic games were originally connected with death, but perhaps this won't seem so bizarre when you look at the games themselves as a safe, stylized encounter between two opponents in which death is an unlikely outcome.

-The Greek God Apollo
+Profile of the Greek God Apollo

 Apollo is credited with the start of one of the panhellenic games, the Pythian ones, which featured musical competitions.